Business Leaders Call For Recusal Of NLRB Members David Prouty and Gwynne Wilcox In Cases Involving Their Former Employer

 Group says that the former Service Employees International Union (SEIU) employees have clear conflict of interest and bias when adjudicating cases involving SEIU

-Washington, D.C. – Today, the Coalition for a Democratic Workplace (CDW), composed of nearly 500 major business organizations, released the following statement after submitting a letter to the National Labor Relations Board (NLRB) calling for the immediate recusal of NLRB Members David Prouty and Gwynne Wilcox from cases involving their former employer, the Service Employees International Union (SEIU), due to what the group says represents a blatant conflict of interest that jeopardizes the ability of the NLRB to adjudicate cases fairly and objectively.
+Washington, D.C. – On January 14, the Coalition for a Democratic Workplace (CDW), composed of nearly 500 major business organizations, released the following statement after submitting a letter to the National Labor Relations Board (NLRB) calling for the immediate recusal of NLRB Members David Prouty and Gwynne Wilcox from cases involving their former employer, the Service Employees International Union (SEIU), due to what the group says represents a blatant conflict of interest that jeopardizes the ability of the NLRB to adjudicate cases fairly and objectively.

 The following can be attributed to Kristen Swearingen, Chair of the Coalition for a Democratic Workplace:

 “It is imperative that NLRB Members David Prouty and Gwynne Wilcox recuse themselves from any current and future NLRB cases involving their former employer, the Service Employees International Union (SEIU), and issues their former employer advocated for to prevent this blatant conflict of interest and to preserve the integrity of the institution.